Road trips in Türkiye with Halalbooking: Bodrum-Antalya Route

 Bodrum offers a great number of halal-friendly properties ranging from resort hotels to boutique hotels and villas.
 One of the most exclusive resorts in Bodrum is The Oba Hotel, which opened in 2020.
 This is the only hotel in Bodrum which has a women-only beach and a family beach.
 Among its halal-friendly services catering for women and men in separate areas, there are indoor and outdoor pools, aqua parks and spa centres.
 It is an alcohol-free holiday resort where families, especially those with children, can spend a pleasant time thanks to daytime and evening activities, children's clubs and childcare services.

-For guests looking for a more affordable hotel, Inanc Hotel Bodrum is the ideal option.
+For a more affordable hotel, Inanc Hotel Bodrum is the ideal option.
 It offers its guests accommodation with an all-inclusive concept and is home to women-only indoor and outdoor pools as well as a spa centre dedicated to women.
 It is located within 5-minutes’ walking distance of a private beach area, which is allocated for its guests.

 The museums in Bodrum city centre are like a treasure chest filled with history, art and culture.
 The must-see ones are the Museum of Underwater Archaeology, exhibiting the 3,300-year-old Uluburun shipwreck; the Zeki Muren Art Museum, displaying the belongings, clothes and awards of the famous Turkish singer Zeki Muren; and the Bodrum Maritime Museum, hosting artifacts from Bodrum's maritime history.